Course Title: Bachelor of Arts (Honours) in Journalism

 Journalism practice provides a full and thorough grounding in media skills.
 Students work on reporting, analysis and commentary across online, print, radio, and television.
 Classes simulate a professional working environment and students learn how to produce magazines, podcasts, online news websites, multi-media packages, radio programs, video packages, photo-journalism, multi-media projects, and data-based journalism.

 Critical studies provide an overview of journalism in its social, political and historical context.
-Through this aspect of the programme students also develop an appreciation of subjects such as politics, economics and law.
+Through this aspect of the course students also develop an appreciation of subjects such as politics, economics and law.
 The aim here is to develop a critical academic approach to journalism, which will facilitate rigorous analysis of journalism practice.
-Academic and practical aspects of the programme are integrated throughout the four years.
+Academic and practical aspects of the course are integrated throughout the four years.

 - Academic Writing Media Studies